Wednesday, 28 August 2019

 output:

-1. Loop
+Loop

 Syntax:

-for var in word1 word2 ... wordN
+word1 word2 ...

 do

-Statement(s) to be executed for every word.
+to be executed for

 done